c-kick/easy-docker-container-updater/README.md

 	// The name to use for this container
 	'plex': {

 	    	// OPTIONAL - Debug override - If set to true, this override the global debug flag, specifically for this container,
 	    	// and will NOT actually run any docker-commands, and instead outputs the commands to the console
 	    	// (useful for testing your configuration).
 	    	debug: true,

 	    	// The repository & image to use
 	    	image: 'plexinc/pms-docker:plexpass',

 	    	// The arguments that will be passed to docker create
 	    	// Note: all arguments are optional.
 		arguments: {

 		        // Volume mappings
 		        v: [
 				['/my-custom/path-1', '/path-1/'],
 				servarr_options.downloads,
 				//add more if needed
 		        ],

 		        // Environment variables
 		        e: [
 				['TZ', 'Europe/Amsterdam'],
 				['PLEX_UID', 1234],
 				['PLEX_GID', 56789],
 				//add more if needed
 		        ],

+			// If you need ports (i.e. in bridge mode)
+			// specify them here, as [host-side-port, container-side-port]
+			// p: [
+			//   	[8000, 80],
+			// ],

 		        // Device mappings
 		        device: [
 		          	['/dev/dri', '/dev/dri'],
 		          	//add more if needed
 		        ],

 		        // Privileged mode
 		        privileged: 	true,

 		        // Memory limit
 		        memory:    	'768m',

 		        // Restart policy
 		        restart: 	'always',
 		},

 	    	// Set network mode (bridge, host, etc)
 	    	network: 'host',

 	    	// Set alwaysrun - if true, this will force the container to run, even when it was stopped prior to updating
 	    	alwaysrun: false

 	},

 	//Add more configurations as needed
 }
 ```

+Note: you can basically assign anything you want to the `arguments` array; it will eventually get flattened into a `docker create` command.
+If the defined key is one character, it will be passed as `-f <values>`, and otherwise as `--foo <values>`.

 ## Running the script